electricmagnetic/keadatabase-survey/README.md

 - The `awscli` Python package installed and configured with id and secret key.
 - `REACT_APP_MAPBOX_API_KEY`, `REACT_APP_LINZ_API_KEY`, defined in `.env.local`

-To deploy to Amazon S3 (and hence make available at https://keadatabase.nz/):
+To deploy to Amazon S3 (and hence make available online):
 `npm run deploy`

 **This will automatically build the SCSS and source code, and then invalidate the CloudFront cache.**

+## Bug Reports

+Should be filed on the Kea Database Trello board (not presently public)

 ## Licence